ArgoExped/Frozen-Arts/patch.md

 2. Bug Fixed
 	- Bugs on the mastery is fixed.
-	- Translation fn the Chinese Traditional is polished.
+	- Translation errors in the Chinese Traditional is fixed.

 See you in the next update.
 Finally, 2048! 🔥